Hashmi-code/Aivoluiton-WoodWise-AI/README.md

 ## **Problem Statement**
 The lumber industry faces significant uncertainty due to fluctuating demand, seasonal trends, and supply chain disruptions.
 Traditional forecasting methods often fail to capture complex patterns in price movements and inventory levels, leading to:

-**1. Overstocking or Stockouts:** Inefficient inventory levels increase holding costs or disrupt production schedules.
+1. **Overstocking or Stockouts:** Inefficient inventory levels increase holding costs or disrupt production schedules.

-**2. Missed Revenue Opportunities:** Inaccurate price and demand forecasts can lead to lost sales or inability to capitalize on market upswings.
+2. **Missed Revenue Opportunities:** Inaccurate price and demand forecasts can lead to lost sales or inability to capitalize on market upswings.

-**3. Manual Decision Bottlenecks:** Supply chain managers rely on manual spreadsheet analysis, which is time-consuming and error-prone.
+3. **Manual Decision Bottlenecks:** Supply chain managers rely on manual spreadsheet analysis, which is time-consuming and error-prone.

 ## **Solution**
 The WoodWise Forecasting AI Agent leverages machine learning techniques to predict lumber demand, prices, and inventory requirements several weeks into the future.
 Key capabilities include: